yellowstonegames/SquidLib/README.md

 - There's now a third beta!
   - Distance field fonts!
 These resize very smoothly and should drastically reduce the number of fonts needed to implement zooming or adapt to multiple screen sizes.
   - There's "imitation foreign language" generation in FakeLanguageGen, including the ability to mix styles of generated language or scripts.
+    - This has had multiple updates and supports more stylistic elements to add into languages, including adding or removing accented glyphs or mimicking the feature of some languages where a word may be redoubled (which would be virtually impossible to generate using FakeLanguageGen's technique without specific support for "hindsight" into syllables generated earlier).
   - There's also some early random monster description generation.
   - You can now analyze a map with RoomFinder after it's been generated to find likely rooms and corridors in it, for various uses.
+    - One of these uses in an update after beta 3 is the ability to analyze rooms to find corners, large flat walls (for weapon racks, blackboards, etc.), or the approximate centers of rooms (useful to place thrones, shrines, or other important places).
   - You can associate regions from CoordPacker with values (something that can't be done with HashMap normally), and query a point to find overlapping regions that contain that point.
   - SpatialMap provides a common convenience by allowing values to be indexed by a key or by a Coord position, and updates all 3 of these as one entry.
   - IColoredString has lots of new useful features, including justified and wrapped text, on top of its existing multi-colored text.